 In 2018, the Echéa Quartet were the string-quartet-in-residence at Ferrandou Musique, Dordogne, where they collaborated with the British baritone, David Wilson-Johnson.
 They were also awarded the role of Fellowship Quartet at Wintergreen Performing Arts, where they toured across Virginia, and worked and performed with violinist Rachel Barton Pine.
-In 2019, they performed Mendelssohn’s Octet in collaboration with the Selini Quartet at the Musikverein in Vienna, collaborated with Marin Alsop at the World Economic Forum in Switzerland, and appeared on BBC Radio 3’s ‘In Tune’.
-The quartet will be touring the west coast of North America this coming August and September.
+In 2019, they performed Mendelssohn’s Octet in collaboration with the Selini Quartet at the Musikverein (Vienna), collaborated with Marin Alsop at the World Economic Forum (Switzerland) and were featured on BBC Radio 3’s ‘In Tune’.
+The quartet will be touring the west coast of North America this coming August and September, and have been accepted onto the ChamberStudio program, through which they will be mentored by Simon Rowland-Jones.

 The Echéa Quartet’s continued dedication to new music is increasingly central to their work.
 They have collaborated with composer Andrew Norman and workshopped and premiered new string quartets at a Composer’s String Quartet Platform at Academy.
 In April 2019, they performed in the inaugural year of the Krama Contemporary Music Festival in Athens, Greece and premiered Rob Laidlow’s Piano Quintet at Emmanuel College Cambridge as part of the Burnaby Recital Series.
 They have worked closely with Harrison Birtwistle at the Academy, and recently performed a concert of Birtwistle compositions alongside new compositions by Louise Drewett and Freya Waley-Cohen.
 The quartet workshopped violinist/composer Henning Kraggerud’s Preghiera at the West Cork Chamber Music Festival, where they also premiered a quartet by James May, winner of the West Cork Composition Competition.
 They also attended the Banff Centre for the Arts ‘Evolution of the String Quartet’ course where they worked closely with the JACK, Eybler and Parker Quartets and workshopped and premiered a piece by composer Christina Volpini.